addy-dclxvi/debian-bspwm-dotfiles/README.md

 deb http://deb.debian.org/debian bullseye-updates main contrib non-free
 ```

-3. Connect to the internet
+3. Connect to the internet.
+Since I have not installed the wifi driver.
+The easiest way to connect to the internet is by using my phone in USB Tethering
+mode.
+Attach the phone then `sudo dhclient usb0`. `usb0` is my USB interface, can be
+found using `ip a` command.
 2. `sudo apt update && sudo apt upgrade`
 3. `sudo apt install git ca-certificates --no-install-recommends`
 4. Clone this git repository